 Disclosure of personal data

-The Danish Gambling Authority often passes on personal data to other public authorities as a part of our general tasks.
+The Danish Gambling Authority often discloses personal data to other public authorities as a part of our general tasks.
 The Danish Gambling Authority may also have a duty of disclosure according to law.
 For example, information is disclosed to SKAT, the police, the courts, and other relevant authorities.

-The Danish Gambling Authority rarely passes on personal data to private actors, such as licence holders and foreign authorities.
+The Danish Gambling Authority rarely discloses personal data to private organisations such as licence holders and foreign authorities.

 You have a number of rights when the Danish Gambling Authority processes personal data about you.
 You can read more about the rights below.
 If you wish to exercise your rights, please contact us.

 You have the right to be notified when the Danish Gambling Authority collects and processes personal data about you.
 You have the right to be informed about the purpose and the legal basis for the processing.